 What is a request for proposal?

-A request for proposal (RFP) is a document soliciting a proposal, sent by a business to numerous potential suppliers to show procurement interest of a service or product.
-This is also for the suppliers to provide a business proposal that would correspond to its needs.
+A request for proposal (RFP) is a document soliciting a proposal, sent by a business to numerous potential suppliers to show procurement interest of a service or product and for the suppliers to provide a business proposal that would correspond to its needs.
 RFP refers to both the RFP solicitation process and the RFP document.
 The RFP document is a tool which one can use for soliciting proposals.

 A request for proposal: